MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Language-Modules.md

  If you have customized [!INCLUDE[navnow](includes/navnow_md.md)], then after you install the appropriate language module, you should also translate the strings for the objects that you added or modified.
 For more information, see [How to: Add Translated Strings By Importing and Exporting Multilanguage Files](How%20to:%20Add%20Translated%20Strings%20By%20Importing%20and%20Exporting%20Multilanguage%20Files.md) and [How to: Add Translated Strings By Using the Multilanguage Editor](How%20to:%20Add%20Translated%20Strings%20By%20Using%20the%20Multilanguage%20Editor.md).

 ### Language Subdirectory
  When you install a language module, a subdirectory for the language is created in the [!INCLUDE[navnow](includes/navnow_md.md)] directory structure.
 The .stx, .etx, .chm, and .hh files for each language are automatically installed in the subdirectory.
-The name of the subdirectory is the three\-letter language code \(Abbreviated Name\) that is used by Windows for the particular language.
+The name of the subdirectory is the three-letter language code \(Abbreviated Name\) that is used by Windows for the particular language.
 For more information, see [Windows Language Virtual Table](Windows-Language-Virtual-Table.md).

 ## See Also
  [Multilanguage Development](Multilanguage-Development.md)